Lighting Fast And Stays Fast

 LAN: 1 Gigabit Realtek

 This is our flag-ship PC in support of a unified PC standard for all markets.
-It works with all PC operating systems (including Windows 10 and 7).
+It works with all PC operating systems (including Windows and Linux).
 It is strategically designed for a wide range of software requirements and uses, ordinary home and office environments, harsh industrial and moist environments, machine control, remote operation, servers, security, travel, educational, entertainment, gaming and scientific.

 It is what a PC should be: one standard for all purposes.

 It includes Intel's UHD 630 integrated graphics, which displays 4K video/graphics at a full 60Hz, in 16 million colors.
 It includes Intel's Quicksync, which is the highest-value API allowing video encoding / decoding all the way up to a 10-bit color depth.
 It includes 4x USB3, 2x USB2, Gigabit LAN, 8-Channel Surround Sound, a DisplayPort, HDMI, keyboard and mouse connectors.

 This PC can function as a desktop, as a mini-tower, as a server (even a tightly packed stack of servers), can mount on the wall, can mount behind your monitor, or on a book shelf, and it can be packed into a large travel case along with a 27" 4K monitor, plus full-sized keyboard and mouse.
 We also have a small travel case that's just right to hold The Mini, one full sized KB, mouse, a large V-shaped heat drain, and a 15" monitor (imagine taking your high-powered desktop to the coffee shop in a small 9" x 19" case).